waylayio/kairosdb/README.md

 Running `mvn deploy` will push the artifacts, including the distributable .tar.gz to Nexus.

-Releases can be performed as usual using the [Maven release plugin commands](https://maven.apache.org/maven-release/maven-release-plugin/usage.html)
+Releases can be performed with the following command:

+    mvn clean -DskipTests -Darguments=-DskipTests -Dmaven.javadoc.skip=true  release:perform

+Note that the `build` directory which is created by a number of tests doesn't always get cleaned up properly by the tests.
+This means that it may be necessary to do a `rm -rf build` between builds of this repo.

 ## Contributing to KairosDB